-Programmer analyst is a position that requires both business and technical savvy.
-Because developers act as a bridge between business needs and technical builds, the demand for skilled programmers who are also adept at requirements’ analysis and client communication is continuing to grow.
-That growth is further fueled by user experience (UX), which has moved front and center for end users.
+The developer/programmer analyst role — also sometimes referred to simply as “programmer analyst” — requires both business and technical savvy.
+Because developers act as a bridge between business needs and technical builds, the demand for skilled programmers who are also adept at requirements analysis and client communication continues to grow.

 - Strong problem-solving and analytic abilities